 About Ellie

-Ellie is a female Entlebucher Mountain Dog almost 4 years old.
+Ellie is a female Entlebucher Mountain Dog about 4 years old.
 Carefully selected as a great representative of her breed, Angela decided to make her part of their program.
 Angela has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing